gadāi gaurāṅga jaya jāhnavā-jīvana

 prema gada-gada svara sajala nayana

 Folding his hands, Hari Dāsa spoke.
-Feeling prema, his voice was choked up and his eyes were filled with tears.
+With feelings of prema, his voice choked up and his eyes were brimming with tears.

 “The Holy Name is the form of pure consciousness.
-It’s nature is that it is always liberated.
-The Name and the Names are non-different, and it is eternal, and trancendentally pure.
+Its nature is that it is always liberated.
+The Name and the Named are non-different, and it is always transcendentally pure.

-“Although the Holy Name descends into this mundane world in the form of syllables, it remains pure and is the very form of rasa which is tasted by rasikas (devotees who relish transcendetal mellows).
+“Although the Holy Name descends into this mundane world in the form of syllables, it remains pure and is the very form of rasa which is tasted by rasikas (those devotees who relish transcendental mellows).

 kṛṣṇa vastu haya cāri dharme paricita